jossefaz/python_test_automation/_1_basics/README.md

 Even if it could be true.
 This statement is **largely incomplete**.

-A Unit Test is made of 4 components.
+A Unit Test is made of 4 components/steps.

 1. **Arrange** : set of methods that helps to prepare the test (mocking, setUp, input data...)
 2.  **Act** : Action that will change the state of the SUT, making the actual behavior.
 If it raises any **unhandled** exception, this will cause the test to fail.